 - The furnace tried to start and then stop

 If any of these things are happening, turn to Ostrom Electrical Plumbing Heating & Air Conditioning.
-We’ll send a service technician out to further diagnose your problem and give you options to resolve the issue.
+We’ll send a Roanoke furnace repair technician out to further diagnose your problem and give you options to resolve the issue.

 What to Do if Your Furnace Is Not Turning On

 It’s the first freezing cold night of the year in Roanoke and you turn the thermostat up on your furnace… and nothing happens.
 No heat.
 Before calling for service there are a few things you can check yourself.

 Things to check if your furnace is not working: